⚖️ Airport Comparison Tool

 🏢 Terminal Information

 Rovaniemi Airport (RVN/EFRO) is an international airport about 10 km north of Rovaniemi city center and is operated by Finavia.
 The Arctic Circle crosses the runway near its northern end.
-The airport has a single asphalt runway 03/21 measuring 3,002 m, and Wikipedia lists 2025 passenger traffic at 1,120,022.
+The airport features a single asphalt runway (03/21) measuring 3,002 meters (9,849 feet), which is uniquely situated as it intersects the Arctic Circle line (66°33'N).
+Wikipedia reports that in 2025, the facility handled 1,120,022 passengers, cementing its status as the busiest airport in Finnish Lapland and a critical node for Arctic tourism.
 Finavia describes Rovaniemi as the gateway to Finland's Arctic capital and highlights airport services for visiting Lapland, indicating a full-service terminal for domestic and international traffic.

 🔄 Connection Tips